-The scarcity and price of raw materials and availability of freight capacity have both become new risks to the business.
+The scarcity and price of raw materials continue to be a challenge.
 We've strengthened our procurement resource and work closely with both customers and suppliers to ensure we are well placed to facilitate orders.
 In addition, we've continued to invest working capital into our stock holdings.
-This integrated approach ensures we continue to be able to service our customers' requirements in a sustainable manner.
+This integrated approach ensures that we are able to continue to service our customers' requirements in a sustainable manner.